 Our home is in an area of outstanding natural beauty and heritage and with sites of special scientific interest on our doorstep, we feel a particularly strong responsibility to care for and protect our natural environment, and to encourage others to do the same.

-We have a dedicated GREEN TEAM with a remit to work on areas such as sustainable transport to the festival, waste reduction and management and plastic free delivery.
-The team work to embed these environmentally positive principles and actions which are communicated to staff/volunteers and ultimately to visitors, thus expanding the reach of Green messaging in East Lothian and beyond.
+Our environmentally positive principles and actions are communicated to staff/volunteers and ultimately to visitors, thus expanding the reach of Green messaging in East Lothian and beyond.